igorbonadio/toy_compiler/docs/language_reference.md

 ## Objects

-Everything in Likely is an object.
+Everything is an object.
 Everything.

 You can send mensages to an object: